AIStore - scalable storage for AI applications

 AIStore (AIS for short) is a built from scratch, lightweight storage stack tailored for AI apps.
 It’s an elastic cluster that can grow and shrink at runtime and can be ad-hoc deployed, with or without Kubernetes, anywhere from a single Linux machine to a bare-metal cluster of any size.

 AIS consistently shows balanced I/O distribution and linear scalability across arbitrary numbers of clustered nodes.
 The ability to scale linearly with each added disk was, and remains, one of the main incentives.
-Much of the development is also driven by the ideas to offload dataset transformations.
+Much of the initial design was also driven by the ideas to offload custom dataset transformations (often referred to as ETL).
+And finally, since AIS is a software system that aggregates Linux machines to provide storage for user data, there’s the requirement number one: reliability and data protection.

 - Deploys anywhere.
 AIS clusters are immediately deployable on any commodity hardware, on any Linux machine(s).